 I have a little different method of advocacy with which you may be unfamiliar.
 Rather than advocating for a specific decision, I advocate for access to information.
-Because I take this stance, sometimes people are a little confused.
-They are accustomed to outspoken advocates (arguing for either the [...]
+Specifically, the mission of VBAC Facts is to make hard-to-find, interesting, and pertinent information relative to post-cesarean birth options easily accessible [...]

 I recently received this comment from Angie in response to Homebirth vs hospital birth for the number cruncher:

 You give statistics but don’t list any of the sources.
 If you want to lend any kind of credibility to this article you really should consider actually posting where you got your information from.
 Not to mention [...]